Tempo logotype

 • Attendance, payroll, and Kiosk features for non-delivery teams and hourly workers

-• ISO, SOC 2, and GDPR signals, for buyers with basic security requirements
+• ISO, SOC 2, and GDPR, for buyers with basic security requirements

 • Jira-native time tracking through the Tempo SPM suite – Tempo extends Jira's data model directly

-• CapEx/OpEx accounts as a native Tempo Timesheets feature, not a spreadsheet workaround
+• CapEx/OpEx accounts as a native Tempo feature, not a spreadsheet workaround

 • Four Tempo Account types – Capitalized, Operational, Billable, and Internal – classify every logged hour at entry, which Clockify's tracker doesn't attempt

-• Integration with Tempo Financial Manager for labor cost, budget vs. actuals, and expense governance
+• Integration with Tempo Financial Manager for labor cost, budget vs. actuals, expense governance, revenue forecasting, and project profitability

 • Integration with Tempo Capacity Planner for planned vs. actual capacity at individual and team level

-• Compliance posture suited to regulated industries: SOC 2 Type 2 and ISO 27001/27701, with GDPR and CCPA covered via standard DPA.
+• Compliance posture suited to regulated industries: SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 (These certifications and Rovo apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.)

 Ideal customer for each tool